Neurothustra/watchlog/README.md

 # Watchlog

 Track, rate and comment on movies you've seen, or just kep a running list of movies that you want to watch or that have been recommended to you.

 ## Configure

-Just clone the app and npm install it
+Just clone the app and npm install it.
+Movie earches use OMDb[http://www.omdbapi.com/] API for data

 ## Overview

 A progressive web app built in React using TypeScript.
 Firebase for data and hosting.
 No special style libraries, just modern CSS and flexgrid.